rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 :::note

-This option will be passed to the configuration of the various kubernetes components that run on the node, and must be overridden per component:
+This option will be passed to the configuration of the various kubernetes components that run on the node, and must be overridden per component to prevent the in-tree provider from running unintentionally:

 :::